farukonder/thats-enough-cloud-for-today/_posts/2023-11-26-secure-http-prop-for-mulesoft.md

 billing.db.pass=![encrypted-prod-passw]
 ```

+in mulesoft version 4, this can be managed with help of below custom connector, secure-http-properties-connector.
-this connector decrypt literals which already encrypted. mule 3 already  has a connector for encryption for clear text.
+developed connector decryptes literals which already encrypted and stored in files or http locations. mule 3 already  has a connector for encryption for clear text.

 [https://github.com/farukonder/secure-http-properties-connector](https://github.com/farukonder/secure-http-properties-connector)

-//TODO extend this connector to encrypt clear text based  on a given key and algorithm
+//TODO extend this connector to encrypt clear text based  on a given key and algorithm (mule 3 already  has a connector for encryption for clear text.)
 //TODO explain how this connector can be utilized in CI/CD tools
 //TODO extend this page with defining the property file update approaches